Kingmaker Workflow Management

 Setup

-git clone --recursive git@github.com:KIT-CMS/KingMaker.git
+git clone git@github.com:KIT-CMS/KingMaker.git

 cd KingMaker

-source setup.sh KingMaker
+source setup.sh

 This should install all required packages and set up the environment.
 In addition, a luigid scheduler is started, if not already running.
 The required port is set to the `LUIGIPORT` environment variable.
+The setup script has also additional options:

 Management of samples